data-8/textbook/chapters/01/what-is-data-science.md

 What is Quantitative Investing?
 ====================

-Data Science is about drawing useful conclusions from large and diverse data sets through exploration, prediction, and inference.
+Quantitative Investing is about drawing useful conclusions from large and diverse data sets through exploration, prediction, and inference.
 Exploration involves identifying patterns in information.
 Prediction involves using information we know to make informed guesses about values we wish we knew.
 Inference